A study of teenagers' purchasing habits found they bought fewer sugary drinks and more water when the signs were up.

 Dr Tedstone added: "We all need to make sure we get our six to eight glasses of fluids a day not from sugary drinks but from water, lower fat milk, no added sugar or sugar-free drinks."

 Kawther Hashem, a nutritionist at campaign group Action on Sugar said that any measure which helps draw attention to the dangers of consuming too many calories - was "a good thing, especially if it converts awareness into people taking positive action and switching to less calorific drinks".

 She said it was also critical that soft drink manufacturers were made to reduce the sugar content of their drinks.

 One quarter of all adults and one in five children in the UK are classified as obese.
-For the best used car buying experience, visit Motofinder and the find the car you've always been looking for.
 If you are purchasing a used car or truck, then you must protect your investment and yourself by purchasing a Car History Report.
 It is probably one of the cheapest things you can do to ensure you don't buy a lemon.
 Best Car History Report History reports will provide you with a wealth of valuable information about a vehicles history.
 The most common things listed and to check for are previous accidents, along with odometer fraud or tampering as well as salvage title records.